IshaVats04/IshaVats04/README.md

 ## 🚀 Projects

 ### SafeTripDeals
--A responsive multi-page travel website featuring Home, About, FAQ, Booking, and Contact pages.
+A responsive multi-page travel website featuring Home, About, FAQ, Booking, and Contact pages.
 -Built using HTML, CSS, and JavaScript with modern UI design, interactive elements, and form validation.
 -Focused on clean structure, user-friendly navigation, and maintainable code organization.